rikkeblom/rebuild-exercises/README.md

 ### Exercise description

-In this exercise your job is to create a card component, in which the the image "breaks out" of the container.
-There are two layouts — one for small screens, and another for larger screens.
-On small screens the image sits on top, and on larger screens the image sits next to the text content, which must align with the bottom edge of the image.
-The height of the image must never be smaller that the height of the text content (see video reference).
+In this exercise your job is to create a flexible layout of seven boxes, which are of equal sizes regardless of the width of the content inside each box.
+The boxes are laid out next to each other over three rows; the top and bottom rows in pairs of two towards the center, and the middle row accomodate three of the seven boxes (see video reference).

-The maximum width of the card (including the image) is `1000px`.

 References: